ionic-enterprise/tutorials/docs/native-solutions/auth-connect/react/refresh-workflow.md

 } from '@ionic-enterprise/auth';
 import { getSnapshot, setSession } from './session-store';

 // Existing code cut out for clarity.
-It is left as-is in your code.
+Code not shown here should be left as-is in your project.

 const refreshIfExpired = async (): Promise<void> => {
   null;